 Sprinkle chia seeds over fruit salads for extra crunch and nutrients.
 They pair well with fruits like pineapple, strawberries, kiwi, and blackberries.
 Add a touch of honey and lime juice to bring the flavours together.

 Include chia seeds in stir-fries to make them more nutritious.
 Blend them into noodle dishes, vegetables, and a protein source such as chicken, tofu, or prawns.
-Note that heating chia seeds at high temperatures can decrease some antioxidant content, although it can also increase protein and mineral content.
+Note that heating chia seeds may reduce certain antioxidants; protein and mineral levels remain largely unchanged, though bioavailability can vary.

 Upgrade your salad dressings by mixing in chia seeds.
 In a jar, combine lemon juice, olive oil or vinegar, salt, pepper, herbs, and chia seeds.
 Shake well to blend.
 The seeds will thicken the dressing and add texture, along with extra nutrients.